State of Washington Classified Job Specification

 Liquor Licensing

-Positions at this level evaluate non-routine marijuana applications such as those involving applicants with a criminal history, suspected ownership issues, corporate structure changes and changes in ownership, more than 30 locations, public protests or locations too close to a school.
+Positions at this level evaluate non-routine cannabis applications such as those involving applicants with a criminal history, suspected ownership issues, corporate structure changes and changes in ownership, more than 30 locations, public protests or locations too close to a school.
 Ensures that the operating plan includes detailed security provisions, traceability of product, transportation, growing operations, processing procedures, waste disposal and testing, and conducts on-site inspections as necessary.
-Calculates processing fees, processes and authorizes refunds to licensees.
+Calculates processing fees and processes and authorizes refunds to licensees.

 Gambling Licensing